-Contributing Faculty in the Human and Social Services PhD program
+Contributing Faculty in the School of Human Services

-Kelly Chermack first joined the Walden Writing Center as a dissertation editor in 2012.
+Kelly Chermack first joined Walden University as a dissertation editor in 2012.
 Since then, she has become a manager of editing services, and works to support the whole editing team.
 Dr. Chermack earned a BS in Sociology (with an emphasis on statistics) and a PhD in Sociology (with an emphasis on work and organizations), both from the University of Minnesota.
 In her own research, she specializes in organization theory, workplace policy, and research methods.
-Dr. Chermack is also contributing faculty in Walden's Human and Social Services PhD and Doctorate of Business Administration (DBA) Programs.
+Dr. Chermack is also contributing faculty in Walden's Human and Social Services PhD.

 Angie Drennen holds a BA in English Literature and Psychology from the University of Wisconsin–River Falls and an MA in English from the University of St. Thomas.
 She has over 5 years of tutoring experience in writing, math, and reading.
 She fell in love with academic editing while reformatting over 300 pages of research on Hemingway.
 Since then, Angie has edited articles and manuscripts under various research assistant positions.
 When not editing, she can usually be found working on a sculpture or art piece of some kind.